Atlanta, GA | IFBB Pro Eileen Wells' Comeback Story | Interventional Orthopedics of Atlanta

 Eileen Wells: I had a herniated disc in S1-L5 and then above S1-L5 was another bulging disc in L4-L5.
 And then above that was a cyst in my facet joint.
 And couldn't work out, couldn't do my sponsorship.
 I'm sponsored by Muscle Egg and it was hard to even lift a gallon jug and pour samples.
 Tried the traditional medicine route and it didn't help at all.
 It was extremely expensive and didn't help.
 Before that I did a ton of massage therapy, chiropractic work, aqua therapy.
 I did do anti-inflammatories, and then anti-inflammatories are kind of counterproductive because they stop the blood flow from getting to the injured area.
 And so really it's not helping you at all.
 It's just a Band-Aid.
 And so, it actually prolongs the recovery process.
 But without the anti-inflammatories, my legs, it was hard to walk.
 And then so you go to bed and hope that the next day you're in less pain and you're not.
 After a period of time you don't really want to be around yourself, much less the people around you.
 I'm sure, probably suffered with me, especially my husband.
 It damages you more mentally than physically for sure.

 Eileen Wells: I had it in September, and so it's May now.
 I was able to walk, up and down stairs within 10 days.
-When I first started physical therapy again after the stem cell injections, I could only hold a plank for about five seconds, and now I can do one arm pushups again and stuff.
+When I first started physical therapy again after my treatment, I could only hold a plank for about five seconds, and now I can do one arm pushups again and stuff.
 Your mind will deteriorate as soon as your body starts slowing down for sure.
 And so I've...
 Mind, body, soul, perpetual growth, I very much want to do whatever I can to stay active.